 Only invited collaborators are able to see the contents of your .env.
 So, anonymous viewers or logged-in users who haven’t been invited to your project can’t see them.

-When remixing an app the values are cleared so they’re not copied across.
+When remixing an app, the values that you enter in the .env are automatically cleared so they’re not copied across.

 For example, check out the

 To add secret data:

 - Open the project editor and click .env in the left-side panel.